orzut/fetch-rewards-backend/README.md

 ## General Info
 This is RESTful web service that accepts HTTP POST, PUT and GET requests.
 The service was built with PostgreSQL and Sequelize for working with database, and Express.js for creating APIs.

+This web service is built to store transactions, redemptions, and balances of points by payers.
+The initial data is pre-populated, but users can add additional transactions using the POST requests.

+This web service provides the following features:
+- Add transactions for a specific payer and date.
+- Spend points using the rules above and return a list of { "payer": <string>, "points": <integer> }
+- Return all payer point balances.

+The points are redeemed based on the following rules:
+- Redemption is based on the oldest transaction date
+- Payer balances cannot go below 0
+- User cannot redeem non-integer amount of points
+- User can record (POST) negative (credit) points, but users cannot redeem (PUT) negative amount of points.

+Follow the next steps to test and validate the web service.

 ## Install PostgreSQL
 Open terminal and check if homebrew is installed:
 * ```$ which brew```